What Does it Take to Be a Radio Mechanic?

-There were about 14,500 jobs for Radio Mechanic in 2016 (in the United States).
+In 2016, there was an estimated number of 14,500 jobs in the United States for Radio Mechanic.
 New jobs are being produced at a rate of 5.5% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Radio Mechanic by 2026.
 The BLS estimates 1,600 yearly job openings in this field.

 The states with the most job growth for Radio Mechanic are Nevada, Utah, and Georgia.
 Watch out if you plan on working in Kansas, North Dakota, or Maine.
 These states have the worst job growth for this type of profession.

 Radio Mechanics who work in Pennsylvania, Alaska, or Tennessee, make the highest salaries.

-How much do Radio Mechanics make in each U.S. state?
+How much do Radio Mechanics make in different U.S. states?

 |State||Annual Mean Salary|